 - Printed Proof of Residence

-[lease, current SNAP (food stamps) benefit letter, Medicaid benefit letter, or SSI/SSD benefit statement]
+[lease or property record for the head of household; and for all other household members: current SNAP (food stamps) benefit letter, Medicaid benefit letter, or SSI/SSD benefit statement]

 - Printed Proof of Income

 [current SSI/SSD benefit statement, paycheck stub, or W-2 form]

 - Notice of Eviction or Utility Disconnection — for rent or utility assistance